 Breath is linked to spirit in almost all cultural traditions.
 Air is the most rarified element and the closest to the invisible source of life.
 When we breath we take in this invisible force that grants us life at each moment.
 Most spiritual exercises such as meditation, qigong, yoga etc. involve an awareness of the breath to attune more to the spiritual aspect.
 The Lung is called the “delicate organ” in Chinese medicine and is easily damaged by outside pathogens.
 Yet this same delicacy allows the most subtle and spiritual element to enter into our bodies and transform into our life force.

 Allergies, asthma, shortness of breath, phlegm or mucus in the nose, sinuses, throat, or chest, nosebleeds, disliking of speaking, sore throat, sinusitis, rhinitis, emphysema, cough, common cold, unresolved grief, low immunity.
 The Lung “system” encompasses all of these types of pathologies, which are caused by a deficiency of qi, or proper movement and functionality of the lungs, the thyroid, cellular respiration, blood nutrient exchange, and state of the heart-mind.
 These physical organs and glands are connected by the conductive fascial planes that travel down the anterior chest and arm, and therefore stimulating a point on the arm can treat these pathologies.

-The Spark in the Machine: How the Science of Acupuncture Explains the Mysteries of Western Medicine by Daniel Keown
+Daniel Keown, The Spark in the Machine: How the Science of Acupuncture Explains the Mysteries of Western Medicine

 *When referring to the entire system of influence from a Chinese medicine perspective the name of the organ will be capitalized: the Lung, the Heart etc. When referring to to the biomedical model of the discrete organ it will be lower-case: the lungs.